H3liumBoy/Dungeon-Crawler-Carl-RPG/Mobs/were-bever caster.md

 **A.I.
 Description:**

 _Were-beaver Caster. humanoid.
 A short and stout humanoid beaver like person.
-A pair of buck teeth jutted from his rodent mouth.
-Speak with a noticeable lisp.
+A pair of buck teeth jutted from his little rodent mouth.
+Speaks with a noticeable lisp.
 It's soooo adorable, You almost would mind it cuddling you to death.
 Almost..._
 ___
 **Appearance:**